National Council for Accreditation of Teacher Education

 The National Council for Accreditation of Teacher Education (NCATE) was a professional accreditor focused on accrediting teacher education programs in U.S. colleges and universities.
 It was founded in 1954 and was recognized as an accreditor by the U.S. Department of Education.

+Merger

 On July 1, 2013, NCATE merged with the Teacher Education Accreditation Council (TEAC), which was also a recognized accreditor of teacher-preparation programs, to form the Council for the Accreditation of Educator Preparation (CAEP).

 Founding organizations

 Five national education groups were instrumental in the creation of NCATE: